Easy Pico De Gallo

 I thought today, I would share my Pico de Gallo recipe for this holiday.
 Besides sharing one of my favorite salsas of all time, I wanted to devote the introduction to giving a little history on this holiday and what it stands for.
 Sometimes, it’s easy to forget why we are celebrating it and what it means to celebrate it.
 I know I’ve been guilty of it, where I get too wrapped up in the food, or the fun celebrations, and forget why the day is so important or what it represents.
-So, this year I wanted to change and redirect my mind and my readers towards what really happened on the 5th in May.
+So, this year I wanted to change and redirect my mind and my readers toward what really happened on the 5th of May.

 Cinco de Mayo is a holiday to commemorate the Mexican Army’s victory over the French Empire at the Battle of Puebla on May 5th, 1862.
-The victory of the smaller Mexican force boosted morale, because they were able to defeat the huge French force.
+The victory of the smaller Mexican force boosted morale because they were able to defeat the huge French force.
 Unfortunately, during the second battle of Puebla a year later, the large French force triumphed over the smaller Mexican army and Mexico City fell to its invaders.

 Nowadays, Cinco de Mayo is more popularly celebrated in the United States than in Mexico.
 The holiday has redirected its focus to celebrate Mexican-American culture.
 These celebrations began in California in 1863.
 The holiday gained more popularity in the 1980s, sadly due to more robust advertising campaigns initiated by beer companies.
 However, whenever it’s celebrated in Mexico, it’s to remember the Battle of Puebla, and is often celebrated with parades and battle reenactments.
 The city of Puebla holds an entire festival to remember the day.